How to prove workplace retaliation?

 Not all of these factors and evidence need to be present to win a settlement from a company or government agency.
 The accumulation of partial evidence, employee testimony, social media history and establishing a pattern of employee and employer behavior are just as beneficial.

 Gathering enough evidence and filing a lawsuit takes time and resources.
 The last thing you want is for time to run-out on your claim.
-Speaking with employment law attorney will ensure you file properly before the statue of limitionations passes.
+Speaking with employment law attorney will ensure you file properly before the statue of limitions passes.

 Florida Employment Law (Statute of Limitations)

-Florida law allows employees to file a claim against employers with the Florida Commision on Human Relations (FCHR) or the EEOC for up to one year from the date you believe a negative action was taken against you.
+Florida law allows employees to file a claim against employers with the Florida Commission on Human Relations (FCHR) or the EEOC for up to one year from the date you believe a negative action was taken against you.
 To preserve your claim under Federal guidelines you must file with 300 Days of the adverse action.
 These agencies work together a cross filing is possible.